Most AI agents break in production.

 Proof-of-concept agents work.
 Production agents are a different problem entirely.

 Most mid-market teams reach the same wall.
-A developer or vendor builds an impressive demo - an agent that summarizes calls, routes leads, or drafts proposals.
-Leadership approves a broader rollout.
-Then the agent hits real data: inconsistent CRM fields, ambiguous prompts, tools that time out, and edge cases nobody anticipated.
-The system hallucinates, loops, or silently returns wrong answers.
-Nobody has a clear picture of what the agent actually did or why.
-The project stalls, trust erodes, and the technology gets blamed instead of the architecture.
+A developer builds an impressive demo - an agent that summarizes calls, routes leads, or drafts proposals - and leadership approves a rollout.
+Then the agent hits real data: inconsistent CRM fields, ambiguous prompts, tools that time out.
+It hallucinates, loops, or silently returns wrong answers, and the technology gets blamed instead of the architecture.

-The underlying issue is that frameworks like LangChain, LangGraph, and CrewAI give you powerful primitives - chains, graphs, memory, tool-calling, multi-agent coordination - but they do not give you a production system.
-You still need deterministic guardrails, structured observability, graceful failure handling, and a data layer that is clean enough for an agent to reason over reliably.
-That engineering work is where most implementations fall apart, and it is exactly where we focus.
+The issue is that frameworks like LangChain, LangGraph, and CrewAI give you powerful primitives - chains, graphs, memory, tool-calling, multi-agent coordination - but not a production system.
+You still need deterministic guardrails, structured observability, graceful failure handling, and a data layer clean enough to reason over reliably.
+That engineering work is where most implementations fall apart, and exactly where we focus.

 Pick your platform.
 We'll make it deliver.